lmatteis/seedhub/attachments/ui.md

 By building a platform we enable others to extend the functionality of our application in ways we didn't think of, or didn't have resources for.
 This results in more features, developed at a faster pace.

-It promotes an open and transparent access to data, allowing different teams to work on different applications.
+It promotes collaboration through an open and transparent access to data, allowing different teams to work on different applications.
 The teams will only need to know of the platform and standard data exchange formats to be able to interact with the data.

 #### How to build a Platform?